 Employment law in Newark governs relationships between employer and employees, and independent contractors.
 Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
 Employers and their employees alike should be aware of Newark employment laws.

 "At-Will" vs. Contract Employment Terms

-Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a set period of time.
-"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Newark.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a specific period of time.
+So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
+When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Newark.

 Anti-Discrimination laws in Newark

 Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Newark citizens.
-Newark residents must follow laws which prohibit employer discrimination against members of different classes.
-These classes include age, gender, race, religion, disability, and national origin.
+Individuals who live in the city of Newark are required to follow laws which employers from discriminating based on certain classes.
+These classes include race, gender, disability, national origin, and age.

 Discrimination claims can typically be heard in front of an administrative agency such as the EEOC.
 Some attorneys specialize in the field of discrimination claims.